 Nowadays, the microwave is something no modern home or commercial restaurant can do without.
-Who even has the patience to turn on the stove and heat up the whole thing anymore when you can simply put a portion into a bowl and get it done with in only 30 seconds?
+Who even has the patience to turn on the stove and heat up the whole thing anymore when you can simply put a portion into a bowl and get it heated through within only 30 seconds?

 1. Types of Commercial Microwave Ovens

-The types of commercial microwaves ovens are generally determined by their watts and cooking power.
-The microwave oven wattage is specifically designed for particular kinds of recipes or foods, and it generally falls into the following categories:
+The types of commercial microwave ovens are generally determined by their watts and cooking power.
+The microwave oven wattage is specifically designed for particular kinds of recipes or foods, and it typically falls into the following categories:

 Light-Duty Commercial Microwave

 Commercial microwave ovens that have been labeled as “light duty” will offer you 1,000 watts.
 It’s more powerful than your typical microwave, but it’s the weakest when it comes to “commercial” appliances.